raviyadav5951/FusedLocationProviderClient/README.md

             android:value="GoogleMap Key"/>
 ```
 ## To Register a new app on Google Console
-You can create a new app on https://console.cloud.google.com and have to go to  **Enabled APIs and services**  to enable **Geolocation API** and
+You can create a new app on https://console.cloud.google.com and have to go to  **Enabled APIs and services**  to enable **Geolocation API**

 **Note : Don't forget to paste your Android applicationId from app->build.gradle and your SHA while creating key.